Northwest and After Dark

 Cleaning Phase - We will focus strictly on fine-tuning and cleaning your routine.
 We will host a dress rehearsal two weeks prior to the comp for you to be able to show your friends and family who will not be traveling with you, as well as to get all the stage-wiggles out and to fix any costume or prop issues.

 Competition time!!
-It usually a good idea to plan to arrive on Thursday to get a full nights sleep (This year, that date falls on Halloween so please plan accordingly).
+It’s usually a good idea to plan to arrive on Thursday to get a full nights sleep.
 We typically rent out a local studio on Friday for a final run through before the competition weekend.
-You are responsible for your own hotel and meals.
+You are responsible for your own hotel, meals, and transportation.

 There are a few training commitments and financial costs to consider before registering for competition.
 Please read the below list carefully!